Ekaterina65/common-lib/README.md

 -   `EventHandler`: Responsible for processing events found by the `EventScanner`.
 In this simulation, it logs event details, simulates a call to an external validation API (e.g., for risk analysis), and prepares the corresponding transaction that would be sent to the destination chain.
 This class encapsulates the "business logic" of the bridge.

 -   `CrossChainBridgeListener`: The main orchestrator class.
-It initializes all the other components, manages the main execution loop, and handles state persistence (i.e., saving and loading the last block number it successfully scanned) to ensure events are not missed or re-processed upon restart.
+It initializes all other components, manages the main execution loop, and handles state persistence (i.e., saving and loading the last successfully scanned block number) to ensure events are not missed or reprocessed upon restart.

 ### Data Flow